Gear Care & Repair

 Down is for you if you are concerned about weight, want something that packs down small, and don’t plan on exposing it to wet environments.

 Live or play in a place where GORE-TEX® and rain boots are considered daily attire?
 Synthetic insulation is probably the better option for you.

 Synthetic insulation is made of ultrafine polyester fibers.
 These fibers are interwoven and create compact insulating pockets that trap air.
 This is done by using either long continuous filaments or short staples that are 2” or less in length.
 Short staples are easier to compress and are more flexible.
 Longer filaments may be a bit bulkier, but are able to withstand wear and tear without losing shape.

 Unlike down, synthetic insulation will still keep you warm when it’s wet.
 It will also dry faster, but it won’t pack down like a down jacket will.

 Synthetic insulation is for you if you plan on doing a high amount of aerobic activity in your jacket or if you are in a situation where you are likely to get wet from rain, snow, dew, or sweat.

 Whether you choose down or synthetic insulation for your new jacket or sleeping bag, the most important thing is to maintain them.
-Not only will it help keep you warmer, but your new jacket will last longer!
+Using special formulas, like Revivex Down Cleaner, will help keep you stay warmer and keep your jacket performing.